pulk66-s/hs-game/README.md

 the map is represented by a list of indexed rooms in `src/Game.hs`.
 Each room (in `src/Room.hs`) has a `nextRooms` attribute that contains the list of direction and the index of the next room.

+### 2.1 Action

+There is nothing like an action function that create a room and limit the actions of the player.
+You have two states in the game, the `Game` state and the `Fight` state.
+The `Game` state is used to navigate through the dungeon and the `Fight` state is used to fight the boss.
+Each state has its own set of actions.The game update the room in the `rooms` list of the `Game` state.

+### 2.2 WinRoom

+You can find the function in `src/Game.hs`

+### 2.3 Room start

+You can find the room start in the `src/Game.hs` file.

+### 2.4 Default game

+You can find the default game in the `src/Game.hs` file.

 ## 3. Parsing Command

 ### 3.1 Consume prefix